Dan Wagner

 Thurmond Ghost Town

-Next, head twenty minutes south to the Thurmond Ghost Town, population five.
-Thanks to rich deposits of coal in the area's mines Thurmond's banks were once full of cash.
-Coal barons walked its streets and hotels were booked solid as scrappy miners and businessmen arrived to cash in on the new boom in coal.
-This made Thurmond as rough a town as any in the wild west.
-At the time it was said that the only difference between Thurmond and hell is that a river runs through Thurmond.
-In those days the only way to get here was by train and it was a town without streets.
-Its downtown buildings face right out onto the train tracks just as they do today.
-Freight trains still ride the rails through Thurmond and provide images of what the town might have looked like more than a century ago in an age when railway lines were the engineering marvels of the day.
-The town is now maintained by the National Park Service in an effort to preserve its history.
-More than twenty structures are maintained here including a commissary, town hall, hotel, coal tower, national bank and depot which now operates as a park visitor center.
-Plaques line the windows of the brick buildings detailing the town's fascinating history.
+After trudging back up all those stairs, we headed to the Thurmond Ghost Town.
+Due to abundant coal deposits in the local mines, Thurmond's banks were once brimming with cash.
+The streets bustled with coal barons, and hotels were consistently fully booked as determined miners and businessmen flocked to capitalize on the burgeoning coal industry.
+This prosperity rendered Thurmond as rugged a town as any in the wild west.
+Legend had it that the only distinction between Thurmond and hell was the presence of a river flowing through Thurmond.
+During those days, the sole means of reaching the town was by train, and it lacked conventional streets.
+Downtown buildings directly faced the train tracks then, as they still do today.
+Freight trains continue to traverse Thurmond's rails, offering glimpses into what the town might have looked like over a century ago when railway lines were the marvels of engineering.
+Presently, the National Park Service meticulously maintains Thurmond to preserve its rich history.
+Over twenty structures, including a commissary, town hall, hotel, coal tower, national bank, and a depot functioning as a park visitor center, stand testament to the town's past.
+Plaques on the windows of brick buildings narrate the captivating history of Thurmond.

 Day 3: Whitewater Rafting